info201a-au2022/project-group-8-section-af/docs/p01-proposal.md

 1. _**Kaggle - Sustainability Data**_
 - This given dataset is related to our problem domain since

-- The dataset deals with a csv file titled Sustainability Scores.
+- The dataset deals with a csv file titled Sustainability Scores in relation to setting a standard for prominent companies across an array of industry sectors.
 It has 15560 rows of unique values and 10 columns made up of: Company Name, Ticker, Country, Sector, Subsector, Overall ESG Rating, Overall ESG Score, Environmental Score, Social Score, and Governance Score.

 - QPM.
 'Sustainability Data', Google LLC, Kaggle, 2022, https://www.kaggle.com/datasets/debashish311601/esg-scores-and-ratings